Classification of Oppenheimer-Snyder Collapse: Singular, Bouncing, and Soft-Landing Scenarios: Introduction

 \section{Introduction}

 Gravitational collapse is one of the most important predictions of General Relativity and provides the theoretical foundation for black hole formation.
-The classic OS model \cite{OppenheimerSnyder:1939} describes how a homogeneous, pressureless dust star collapses into a Schwarzschild black hole.
-This is achieved by smoothly matching an interior Friedmann-Lema\^{\i}tre-Robertson-Walker (FLRW) spacetime to a vacuum exterior (Schwarzschild metric) using the Israel junction conditions \cite{IsraelJunction:1966}.
-In this idealized picture, the star surface reaches the central spacelike singularity in finite proper time, while trapped surfaces and apparent horizons form, and the star continues to shrink and eventually the apparent horizon aligns with the star surface as it collapses to zero size.
+The classic Oppenheimer-Snyder (OS) model \cite{OppenheimerSnyder:1939} describes how a homogeneous, pressureless dust star collapses into a Schwarzschild black hole.
+The interior Friedmann-Lema\^{\i}tre-Robertson-Walker (FLRW) spacetime is smoothly matched to the exterior Schwarzschild metric; in modern language, this matching satisfies the Israel junction conditions \cite{IsraelJunction:1966}.
+In this idealized picture, the star surface reaches the central spacelike singularity in finite proper time, while trapped surfaces form inside the star.
+The boundary of the trapped region within the interior is the inner apparent horizon.
+For brevity, we refer to this simply as the apparent horizon.
+It shrinks along with the star surface to zero size.